Paul-G-Bim/Web-Scrape-Quotes-To-Scrape-000/README.md

 2. Don't Hammer the Server: If you make 100 requests in 1 second, you look like a DDoS attack.
 Always add a time delay between requests.

 3. Identify Yourself: It is good practice to include a "User-Agent" string so the site knows you are a script, not a malicious bot.

+Note that this script has been set up for automation however the files are not included.